What to expect during a course

 Beverages / Food

-The school has a couple of drip coffee machines, a kettle, microwave and fridge.
+Both teaching spaces, #315 and #304, have a drip coffee machine, a kettle, microwave and fridge.
 It's cheerful and efficient self service.
 We stock tea and coffee.
 We ask for a small donation to help keep the service going.

 Good food is available in Uptown Port Townsend which is a couple minutes drive away.
 We'll share a map when you come to the school.